CuriousOne23/WhenMathPrays/thought_simulator/ts__goals_and_architecture.md

 - **Measurable** — narrow, typed stages enable quantitative evaluation of cognitive behaviors and invariants.
 - **Inspectable** — every transformation and decision is traceable.
 - **Correctable** — errors or incomplete models can be isolated and refined without rebuilding the system.

-By making the invisible mechanics of thought observable, TS accelerates the transition of cognition from art and heuristics toward a rigorous, evidence-based discipline.

 ---